blockCV

 cran.r-project.org: blockCV

-Spatial and Environmental Blocking for K-Fold and LOO Cross-Validation
+Spatial and Environmental Blocking for Cross-Validation

 - Homepage: https://github.com/rvalavi/blockCV